sourcegraph/sourcegraph-public-snapshot/doc/admin/external_service/gitlab.md

 ## Rate limits

-You should always include a token in a configuration for a GitLab.com URL to avoid being denied service by GitLab's [unauthenticated rate limits](https://docs.gitlab.com/ee/user/gitlab_com/index.html#gitlabcom-specific-rate-limits).
+Always include a token in a configuration for a GitLab.com URL to avoid being denied service by GitLab's [unauthenticated rate limits](https://docs.gitlab.com/ee/user/gitlab_com/index.html#gitlabcom-specific-rate-limits).

-If Sourcegraph hits a rate limit imposed by GitLab, Sourcegraph will wait the appropriate amount of time specified by GitLab before retrying the request.
+When Sourcegraph hits a rate limit imposed by GitLab, Sourcegraph waits the appropriate amount of time specified by GitLab before retrying the request.
 This can be several minutes in extreme cases.

 ### Internal rate limits